Lord-Fufu/MSc-Dissertation-2022---St-Andrews/README.md

 More specifically I simulated the production system of a protein: Hes1.

 Python Files:
-- method from the master equation using the Gillespie algorithm (benchmark)
+- method from the master equation using the Gillespie algorithm (reference)
 - approximation methods using SDE Langevin equations (method to be validated)
 - utility and post processing